smiirl/smiirl-custom-samples/README.md

 - [generate json](/samples/php/basic_json): A simple endpoint to show a chosen number.
 - [countdown](/samples/php/countdown): Count the remaining time until an event.
-- [youtube](/samples/php/youtube): shows the number of followers of your youtube channel.
+- [youtube](/samples/php/youtube): shows the number of subscribers to your youtube channel.
 - [clock](/samples/php/clock): Give the time.
 - [push a number](/samples/php/basic_push): update a number by an Api call.
 - [roll a dice](/samples/php/dice): html dice to draw a number at random.